CareyLabVT/FLARE/README.md

 `DOWNSCALE_MET <- TRUE`: Set to TRUE if the NOAA 1x1 resolution gridded forecast is downscaled to local site.

-`FLAREversion <- "v1.0_beta.1.01"`: Version of FLARE that is used The user needs to set this so that the output file has correct documentation
+`FLAREversion <- "v1.0_beta.1.01"`: Version of FLARE that is used.
+The user needs to set this so that the output file has correct documentation

 `sim_name <- "FCRv1.beta2"`: Name of simulations that is used in the output files and plots